mariaproebstl/MScThesis/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This project is for all contents regarding my M.Sc.
-Thesis to the topic "Estimation of higher-order species interactions from ecological time series".
+This project includes the R and python code for my M.Sc.
+Thesis with the topic "Estimation of higher-order species interactions from ecological time series".

 ## Installation